2020 Garden and Art Tour of Japan in Autumn

 Day 14: Tokyo and Bon Voyage

-This morning you will check out of your hotel after breakfast and your 2020 Garden and Art Tour of Japan in Autumn concludes.
+This morning after breakfast your 2020 Garden and Art Tour of Japan in Autumn concludes.
 You can depart from Narita or Haneda International Airport, or perhaps linger in Japan a little longer.

 Please note that there may be slight changes to the itinerary described above to accommodate changes in train timetables, opening hours, and hotel and restaurant availability.